dansmyers/ProgrammingAndSoftwareDevelopment/2-Arrays_and_Loops/README.md

 ## Assignment due on Thursday, February 11

 ## Overview and Goals
-This unit will introduce two important features of Java that we'll be using for the rest of the class: loops and arrays.
+This unit will introduce important features of Java that we'll be using for the rest of the class:

 - The `while` and `for` loops.
 - One-dimensional arrays, including creation, indexing elements, and using loops to access arrays.